 Which influencers should you work with?

-Before searching for influencers or setting up your marketing campaign, you need to first clearly outline your influencer marketing strategy and campaign goals.
+Before searching for influencers or setting up your marketing campaign, you need to first clearly outline your influencer marketing strategy and where it fits in your broader marketing strategy.
 Your goals can include:

 - Brand awareness